Bake to the roots

 • Deutsch

-1. For the vanilla sauce add the egg yolks, about 3 tablespoons of the milk and the cornstarch to a bowl and mix until well combined.
+1. For the vanilla sauce add the egg yolks, about three tablespoons of the milk and the cornstarch to a bowl and mix until well combined.
 Set aside.

 2. Cut the vanilla bean lengthwise open and remove the seeds.
 Add both with the remaining milk and sugar to a small pot and bring to a boil.
 Take off the heat and let the vanilla infuse the milk for about 15 minutes.
 Reheat the milk until you can see bubbles coming up.
-Add the cornstarch mixture and mix in.
+Add the cornstarch mixture and mix it in.
 Stir constantly and bring to a boil.
 Remove from the heat and let cool down.
-Stir from time to time to prevent the sauce to develop a skin.
+Stir occasionally to prevent the sauce to develop a skin.
 Remove the vanilla bean before serving.

 3. For the compote wash the rhubarb and dry.
 Cut off the ends and then cut into bite-size pieces – no need to peel the rhubarb as long as it is clean.
 Add together with the sugar and vanilla extract to a pot and mix to combine.
 Cover and set aside to marinate for about 1 hour – mix from time to time.

-4. While the rhubarb is marinating preheat the oven to 350°F (180°C).
+4. While the rhubarb is marinating preheat the oven to 180°C (350°F).
 Line a baking sheet with baking parchment and set aside.
 Mix the flour for the streusel with the sugar, cinnamon, and butter (in small pieces) in a bowl.
 Rub between your fingers to create coarse streusel.
-Mix with the rolled oats and spread on the prepared baking sheet – bake for 10-12 minutes until slightly browned.
-Take out of the oven and let cool down.
+Mix with the rolled oats and spread on the prepared baking sheet – bake for about 10-12 minutes until slightly browned.
+Take out of the oven and let it cool down.
 If pieces stick together break them apart.

-1. Für die Vanillesoße das Eigelb mit etwa 3 EL der Milch und der Stärke glatt rühren und zur Seite stellen.
+1. Für die Vanillesoße das Eigelb mit etwa drei Esslöffel der Milch und der Stärke glatt rühren und zur Seite stellen.

 3. Für das Kompott den Rhabarber gründlich waschen und abtrocknen.
 Die Enden abschneiden und dann in mundgerechte Stücke schneiden – schälen ist hier nicht notwendig.
 Zusammen mit dem Zucker und Vanille Extrakt in einen kleinen Topf geben, alles gut vermischen und dann abgedeckt für etwa 1 Stunde ziehen lassen – zwischendurch ab und an durchrühren.